 What about tuition fees?

-As well as the maintenance loan, there is the tuition fees loan, which – as you might have guessed – covers the cost of your tuition fees.
+As well as the maintenance loan, there is the tuition fees loan, which covers the cost of your tuition fees.
 You will need to start paying this back the April after your course finishes.

-You can borrow up to £9,000 a year to cover the cost of fees, and the money is paid direct to your university (to prevent you spending it on refreshments in the Student Union bar!).
+You can borrow up to £9,250 a year to cover the cost of fees, and unlike the maintenance loan, the money is paid directly to your university (to prevent you spending it on refreshments in the Student Union bar!).

 How do I apply?

-You have to start paying back any loans as well as any interest the April after you finish your university course, but only if you are earning more than £21,000 a year.
-So, if you never earn more than this, you’ll never have to pay them back.
+You’ll start paying back any loans as well as any interest from the April after you finish your university course, but only if you are earning above a certain income threshold.

 What about interest?

 Interest is added to everything you owe.
-While you are studying this is usually charged at the same rate as the Retail Prices Index (RPI) in March that year plus another 3%.
-The RPI rate in March this year was 3.3% so interest charged on student loans in 2013/14 is expected to be 6.3%, which is less than 2012/13's figure of 6.6%.
-This will be confirmed at the end of August.
+While you are studying, this is usually charged at the same rate as the Retail Prices Index (RPI) in March each year plus another 3%.

-After you finish studying, you continue to be charged interest on what you owe.
-If you are earning less than £21,000, interest will be at the same rate as RPI inflation.
 The more you earn, the more interest you will pay.
-The rate rises slowly from RPI to a maximum of RPI plus 3% once you earn £41,000 or more.
+The rate rises slowly from RPI to a maximum of RPI plus 3% for those in the highest income categories.

 How do I make repayments?

-You don’t have to worry about sending off payments every month as, once you are working, your student loan repayments are taken directly from your salary before you get it.
+You don’t need to worry about sending off payments every month as once you are working, your student loan repayments are taken directly from your salary before you get it.

 Will my loans ever be wiped off?

-Yes, any loan not repaid after 30 years is wiped off, so if you never earn about £21,000 during this time you won’t have to pay back anything at all.
+Yes, any loan not repaid after 30 years is wiped off, so you may never pay it all off.